Khush24Shah/meeting_analiser/README.md

 ## Usage

 1. Run `streamlit run app.py` in the terminal.
 2. Upload the meeting audio file.
+(Two sample audio files are provided in the `audio` folder.)
 3. The tool will ask for segment duration in seconds.
 4. The tool will generate the transcription for each segment.
 5. The point-wise summary of the meeting will be displayed.